Disease Guide ·Luxating Patella ·2026

 2Can a cat live with a luxating patella without surgery?

-Grade I cats often live comfortably without surgery — the kneecap slips occasionally but pops back on its own.
-Grade II cats can sometimes be managed conservatively with weight management, joint supplements, and pain medication.
-However, Grades III and IV typically need surgery.
-Without correction, the joint continues to deteriorate, cartilage wears down, and painful arthritis develops much earlier than it should.
+Grade I cats often live comfortably without surgery.
+Grade II can sometimes be managed with weight control, supplements, and pain meds.
+Grades III and IV typically need surgery.
+Without correction, painful arthritis develops early.

 3What are the signs of luxating patella in cats?

-The classic sign is intermittent skipping or hopping on a back leg — your cat suddenly lifts one leg for a few steps, then walks normally.
-You might notice a bunny-hop gait, reluctance to jump, stiffness after resting, or a crouching walk.
-In advanced cases, there's persistent lameness and visible muscle loss in the affected leg.
-Many cats compensate well, so early signs are easy to miss.
+Skipping or hopping on a back leg.
+Bunny-hop gait, reluctance to jump, stiffness after resting, crouching walk.
+Advanced cases show lameness and muscle loss.
+Many cats compensate - early signs are easy to miss.

 4How long is recovery after luxating patella surgery?